These Vining Houseplants for Bathrooms are great for space with high humidity and warmth. They will look amazing near your tub or sink!

 Botanical Name: Senecio rowleyanus

-This delicate plant with pearl-like foliage forms a pretty trail and can survive prolonged droughts.
+This delicate plant with pearl-like round leaves forms a pretty trail and can survive prolonged droughts.
 You can keep it in your bathroom in a dry space or hang an artificial one.

 Have a look at some charming hanging succulents here